- Visiting Us

 Dahlias require plenty of room to develop, ideally 60cm-90cm 2ft -3ft) between plants, the larger the flower the larger the space.
 The Bedding Dahlias require less space and can be planted as close as 22cm-30cm (9-12ins) these then can be grown without staking although if the site is prone to winds they will benefit from short canes between the plants.

 Dahlias should not be planted out until all fear of frosts is past; normally this is the end of May beginning of June.
 All sites differ and its best to keep an ear to your local forecasts, often a covering of frost protection material is all it needs to prevent your plants from being damaged.

 Before planting water the young plants well.
 Plant in a good quality compost, firstly, because it retains moisture to help plant growth, and secondly, when the tuber is lifted in autumn, compost falls away, leaving a clean tuber.
-Make a hole 20cm square and 20cms deep and put in half a bucket of compost, and insert a strong cane or stake in the hole.
+Make a hole 20cm square and 20cms deep and put in half a bucket of compost, and mix with a small quantity of Fish, Blood and Bone (about a dessert spoon full).
+Make sure this is well mixed with the compost so that the roots of the plant are not in direct contact.
+Insert a strong cane or stake into the hole.

 Remove the plant from the pot taking care not to disturb the root ball.
 With a hand trowel, place the plant next to the stake and firm in well.
-Plant so that the final soil level is just below the lowest leaves – and water in.
+Plant so that the final soil level is just below the lowest leaves – and give a good soaking with water.
 Remember to label each plant.

 ‘Stopping’ is the removal of the growing tip when about four pairs of leaves have been formed.
 Nip out the tip just above the third pair of leaves, but avoid squashing the stem.